 - 4.1.
-Scotland Excel, Scottish Care, and the Coalition of Care and Support Providers in Scotland (CCPS) have undertaken a review of the 2021/2022 fee levels associated with providing Nursing and Residential care for older people in Scotland. - 4.2.
-The National Care Home Rate for Nursing care was set at £762.20 (3% increase) per week in April 2021 and subsequently revised in June 2021 to £763.68, to reflect the increased nursing pay settlement of 4%.
-Residential care was set at £653.79 per week (2.83% increase) and is not subject to further variation for the nursing pay settlement.
-Both rates are effective from 12 April 2021.
-These rates will also be adopted for the in-house Residential care homes to ensure equity for all residents within in-house and private sector care homes.
+Scotland Excel, Scottish Care, and the Coalition of Care and Support Providers in Scotland (CCPS) have undertaken a review of the 2022/2023 fee levels associated with providing nursing and residential care for older people in Scotland. - 4.2.
+The National Care Home Rate for nursing care has been set at £832.10 (5.4% increase) per week and Residential care rates were set at £719.50 per week (5.6% increase).
+Both rates are effective from 11 April 2022.
+These rates will also be adopted for the in-house residential care homes to ensure equity for all residents within inhouse and private sector care homes.
 This will also form the basis for the charge to other local authorities that have placed users within the in-house care homes. - 4.3.
 Each resident's financial contribution towards their residential care costs is based on assessment of their ability to pay in line with the National Assistance (Assessment of Resources) (Scotland) Regulations 1992, as amended. - 4.4.
 The Free Personal and Nursing Care Payment rates are revised annually by the Scottish Government.
-Rates increased to £193.50 per week for personal care and £87.10 per week for Nursing care from 1 April 2021. - 4.5.
-In accordance with the national uplift set by the Scottish Government and COSLA, adult Residential care rates will by uplifted by 2.2%. - 4.6.
-It is proposed to continue to adopt the COSLA agreement to accept, for placements outwith South Lanarkshire, the rates set and agreed by the relevant host authority where applicable. - 4.7.
-The Council is not bound by statute to set a rate for the provision of residential accommodation for children, however, a charge is set to allow the Council to recover the cost of placements by other local authorities.
-Charges to other local authorities will increase to £2,684 per place per week, effective from 1 April 2021.
-This increase will have no impact on service users within South Lanarkshire.
+Rates increased to £212.85 per week for personal care and £95.80 per week for nursing care from 11 April 2022. - 4.5.
+In accordance with the national uplift set by Scottish Government and COSLA, adult residential care rates outwith the National Care Home Contract will by uplifted by 3.44%. - 4.6.
+It is proposed to continue to adopt the COSLA agreement to accept, for placements outwith South Lanarkshire, the rates set and agreed by the relevant host authority where applicable.